the-ok-is-not-enough/googleplay/docs/readme.md

 or check the `cmd/badging` folder.

-## How to get Google public key?

-Check the `cmd/public-key` folder.

 ## How to get Protocol Buffer fields?

 Check Google Play Store (`com.android.vending`) with JADX, with the last